-Dr. Juliana Calabria Holley is a Research Officer in the Department of Architecture and Civil Engineering.
-Her research area is Construction Materials, specialising in Micro and nanostructure of adobe and fired bricks, cementitious materials, surface engineering via sol-gel technology, adsorption process and porosity systems.
+Dr. Juliana Calabria Holley is a Lecturer in the Department of Architecture and Civil Engineering.
+Her research area is in construction materials, specialising in micro and nanostructure of adobe and fired bricks, cementitious materials, surface engineering via sol-gel technology, adsorption process and porosity systems.

 Juliana obtained her Architect diploma from Catholic University of Minas Gerais (1999), Brazil.
-She acted as a self-employed Architect from1999 until 2009 specializing in the residential sector.
-During this time she also obtained her Masters from Federal University of Minas Gerais, (2004) Brazil and her PhD from Federal University of Minas Gerais, Brazil and Imperial College of London, United Kingdom (2008).
-Both in the field of Materials Science and Engineering.
+She acted as a self-employed Architect from1999 until 2009 specialising in the residential sector.
+During this time she also obtained her master's from Federal University of Minas Gerais, (2004) Brazil and her PhD from Federal University of Minas Gerais, Brazil and Imperial College of London, United Kingdom (2008), both in the field of Materials Science and Engineering.

-Juliana joined the University of Bath as a Research Officer in March 2012 working on the FIBCEM project.
+Juliana joined the University of Bath as a Research Associate in March 2012 working on the FIBCEM project.
 FIBCEM is a project funded by the European Commission under the 7th Framework Programme.
 The full project title is: Nanotechnology Enhanced Extruded Fibre Reinforced Foam Cement Based Environmentally Friendly Sandwich Material for Building Applications.
-The FIBCEM Consortium consists of 10 project partners from 5 different European countries (Spain, Italy, Lithuania, United Kingdom and Denmark).
+The FIBCEM Consortium consists of ten project partners from five different European countries (Spain, Italy, Lithuania, United Kingdom and Denmark).